 This tactic leaves US law enforcement one step behind the Chinese traffickers.
 The DEA claims that illicit traffickers are taking advantage of China’s rapidly growing pharmaceutical industry and supplying Mexican cartel’s with Fentanyl.
 Even if China did set a national policy, it is not guaranteed to be carried out locally, where officials could be more interested in boosting the economy than curbing a drug that the Chinese maintain is not abused in their own country.

 What should exchanges do if they suspect involvement in fentanyl trafficking?

-According to the US Department of Treasury, when filing a suspicious activity report (SAR), financial institutions should provide all pertinent available information in the SAR form and narrative and reference this advisory using the following key term: “FENTANYL FIN-2019-A006”.
+According to the US Department of Treasury, when filing a A Suspicious Activity Report (SAR) is a document that financ...
+More, financial institutions should provide all pertinent available information in the SAR form and narrative and reference this advisory using the following key term: “FENTANYL FIN-2019-A006”.

 By using A cryptocurrency (or crypto currency) is a digital asset des...
-More analytics and intelligence to detect, report or block these cryptocurrency transactions, exchanges can help strangle the flow of funds to drug traffickers and potentially save lives that could otherwise be lost to the opioid crisis.
+More analytics and intelligence to detect, report or Blocks hold batches of valid transactions that are hashed an...
+More these cryptocurrency transactions, exchanges can help strangle the flow of funds to drug traffickers and potentially save lives that could otherwise be lost to the opioid crisis.